Women's Mentoring Programme

 Commitment required from mentors

-We expect participants to communicate at least once per month and have a minimum of four face-to-face meetings throughout the year.
 The programme runs during the academic year, from March to October.
+Ideally, mentors will meet up with their mentees around once a month, as well as at the on-campus networking events.
 We provide monthly topics of discussion and resources to help drive discussion.

 Mentors must live in Auckland, have a minimum of five years’ industry experience, be willing to commit to the programme and be able to attend some evening events.
 There are approximately four networking events for mentors and mentees throughout the year, as well as a mentors’ briefing, a mentors' feedback session, the programme launch event in March, and the final wrap-up event in October with all participants.

-If you wish to become a mentor, please apply by 30 November 2018.
-We will be in touch with applicants in December 2018 to let them know if they’ve been successfully matched with a student or not.
+If you wish to become a mentor, please apply by 30 November 2020.
+We will update you on the progress of your application in December 2020.
 Unfortunately we will not be able to match all applicants.

 For more information about the Women’s Mentoring Programme, please contact: